dflydev/embed-github-gist/readme.txt

 1. Start using the plugin by adding Gists to posts!

 == Frequently Asked Questions ==

+= How can I fix rate limit exceded errors? =

+Define EMBED_GISTHUB_USERNAME and EMBED_GISTHUB_PASSWORD in wp-settings.php.

 = Can the cache be broken? =